kubernetes/kubernetes/staging/src/k8s.io/client-go/README.md

 ### How to get it

-You can `go get` a release of client-go, e.g., `go get k8s.io/client-go/1.4`.
+You can `go get` a release of client-go, e.g., `go get k8s.io/client-go/1.4/...` for the whole thing or `go get k8s.io/client-go/1.4/kubernetes` if you just need the clientset.

 ### Reporting bugs